Skip to content

 postfix/smtp[1234]: Trusted TLS connection established to mx.example.com[192.0.2.1]:25: TLSv1.3 with cipher TLS_AES_256_GCM_SHA384

-Check the Postfix TLS log:
+Check the Postfix TLS log in the mail log:

 Test your MX server's TLS configuration with the Mr.DNS SSL/TLS Certificate Check (port 25 for STARTTLS, 465 for implicit TLS).